Plaban-Kumar-Mondal/GG_Enchantments/README.md

 # GG Enchantment

 This is a mod for minecraft which focuses to add more enchantments to the game.
-This mod currently have added one enchantement to the game.
+This mod currently have added one enchantment to the game.

 ### Enchantment List: